shirazlinux/free-software-philosophy/content/learn/copyleft.md

 work and distribute it accordingly.

-If you do not want to do this, you can only use a copyleft work under the conditions permitted by its license, and will likely be limited to the use of weak copyleft works.
+If you do not want to do this, you can only use a copyleft work under the conditions permitted by its license, which will likely limit you to the use of weak copyleft works.
 For example, if your software depends on a library which uses the <abbr title="GNU Lesser General Public License">LGPL</abbr>, you may use any license for your own work but need to share changes you make to the